tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### PSK Binder

 The PSK binder value forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established (if via a NewSessionTicket message) and the session where it was used.
-Each entry in the binders list is computed as an HMAC over the portion of the ClientHello up to and including the PreSharedKeyExtension.identities field.
+Each entry in the binders list is computed as an HMAC over the portion of the ClientHello (including the handshake header) up to and including the PreSharedKeyExtension.identities field.
 That is, it includes all of the ClientHello but not the binder list itself.
-The length fields for the message (including the overall length, the length of the extensions block, and the length of the "pre_shared_key" extension) are all set as if the binder were present.
+The length fields for the message (including the overall length, the length of the extensions block, and the length of the "pre_shared_key" extension) are all set as if binders of the correct lengths were present.

-The binding_value is computed in the same way as the Finished message ({{finished}}) but with the BaseKey being the binder_key (see {{key-schedule}}).
+The binding_value is computed in the same way as the Finished message ({{finished}}) but with the BaseKey being the binder_key derived via the key schedule from the corresponding PSK which is being offered (see {{key-schedule}}).

 If the handshake includes a HelloRetryRequest, the initial ClientHello and HelloRetryRequest are included in the transcript along with the